suziequ33/React-Gallery-App-7/react-gallery-app7/README.md

 Learn best practice of working with React, like JSX to write markup-like syntaz directly in JS files and managing state in a container compnents that passes data down to reusable stateless components.

-I first got hung up on Vite.
-We didnt really look into it so much and didnt relize that just need to delete and change the components.
+I initially encountered challenges with Vite.
+We didn't dive into it extensively and didn't realize that we just need to delete and change the components.
-I also had truble with fetch from Flickr, with the search page I went back to Unit 5/working with Fetch API.
+I also had difficulties with fetching from Flickr, particularly on the search page.
+I went back to Unit 5/working with Fetch API.
-Didnt relize that I need to add the root file to index.html/ added that but also added index.css and index.jsx.
+Didn't realize that I need to add the root file to index.html.
+I added that, along with index.css and index.jsx.
-I say and example of the URL in the img tag and found it worked to i took out the const in the Photo.jsx component.
-I thought that was very cool./mdn web docs.
+I saw an example of the URL in the img tag and found that it worked, so I removed the const in the Photo.jsx component.
+I found this feature very cool.(MDN Web Docs)
+I thought I was stuck with the topic buttons not fetching data, not realizing that the links do not trigger action to fetch data or changes in state.
+ (If only I had read the Note box.)